grenoult/data-structures-ts/README.md

 It comes with its drawbacks, for example not knowing the length of the object natively (up to ES5, see below for more information).

 ### Thoughts
-TODO: mention about collisions, max size
+* `src/hash-table/hash-table.ts` is a very basic hash table implementation.
+It doesn't handle collisions well and overwrite previous items.
-That being said, we can use `var size = Object.keys(myObj).length;` with ES6+.
+We can use `var size = Object.keys(myObj).length;` with ES6+.